Using the Blood Lead Module in ImmPact

 - In-office test results from providers approved to perform in-office blood lead testing must be entered into ImmPact within 48 hours.

-- Learn more about blood lead testing options for children up to age 6 years under Maine law.
+- For more information on blood lead testing options for children up to age 6 years under Maine law, visit our 'Childhood Lead Poisoning - Provider Information' webpage.

 - View individual patient's blood lead testing history